nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 Excuse me.
 And with that, a, what looks to be a sigil of a or a, what looks to be a picture of a mirror, appears at as a glyph on the door as well.
 I guess I will walk up to the door and say, I broke armies with this.
 We break nothing today.
 The I pressed my hand or maybe not.

 I just So, you you're you're you are almost there.
 Just to like, basically, you that's that's definitely mostly what what we're looking for, but you need to explain your need with those with those words.
 Mhmm.
-So, like, as Sameer said, you know, the the, you know, the light or what was it?
+So, like, as Simear said, you know, the the, you know, the light or what was it?
 The That was what they lost.

 And though it's been forgotten, it needs to be restored.
 Right.
 And The original phrase was who they were, what they lost, and what me what must be forgotten.
 So kinda taking the inverse of those statements.
 Exactly.